abego/yaml-sourcemap/README.md

     String jsonPointer = "/bill-to/address";
     YAMLRange range = srcMap.sourceOfJsonPointer(jsonPointer)

+The following picture demonstrates the difference between `sourceOfJsonPointer` and `sourceOfValueOfJsonPointer` for the example JSON Pointer `/bill-to/address`.

+![Difference between sourceOfJsonPointer and sourceOfValueOfJsonPointer ](abego-yaml-sourcemap-core/src/main/javadoc/org/abego/yaml/sourcemap/doc-files/value-etc.png)

+If you ask `sourceOfValueOfJsonPointer` for the source of `/bill-to/address` it will return the darker orange range.
+However `sourceOfJsonPointer` will return the darker orange range _plus_ the light orange range, i.e. it will also include the white spaces and the map item's key `address:`.

 ### Examples

 Have a look at the module `abego-yaml-sourcemap-examples` for some examples how